crypt0grapher/pulsar/README.md

 - **Ethereum query** The `eth_getProof` method is preferred over `eth_getStorageAt` because it not only returns the same value but also provides a Merkle proof.
 This proof is used to validate the authenticity of the returned value against the light client.
-- **Merkle Patricia Trie verification** is used to verify the Merkle proof against the State root.
 - A simple Ethereum **JSON RPC** client was written so support queries to the Ethereum node.

 ## Future Improvements